Finite resource performance of small satellite-based quantum key distribution missions: Outlook for global quantum communications

-We can model the performance of SatQKD systems for varying orbital altitudes, by imposing similar capability on the satellites.
-The result for LEO, Medium Earth Orbit (MEO)~\cite{PhysRevA.93.010301} and Geostationary Orbit (GEO)~\cite{dirks2021geoqkd} demonstrates the range of link losses that will be encountered.
-Using the receiver (ground-based) and sender (onboard-satellite) telescope, and beam parameters as shown in Table~\ref{tab:sim_table} we study the space-to-ground optical link loss (Figure~\ref{fig:altitude_vs_linkloss}) for higher altitude orbits.
+We have modelled the performance of SatQKD systems for varying orbital altitudes, by imposing similar capabilities on the satellites for LEO, Medium Earth Orbit (MEO)~\cite{PhysRevA.93.010301} and Geostationary Orbit (GEO)~\cite{dirks2021geoqkd}.
+Under a downlink configuration using the receiver (ground-based) and sender (onboard-satellite) telescope and beam parameters as shown in Table~\ref{tab:sim_table}, we study the space-to-ground optical link loss (Figure~\ref{fig:altitude_vs_linkloss}) for higher altitude orbits.
 We see that the optical link loss increases rapidly with the increase in altitude as expected from the beam expansion.
-Therefore, to successfully perform SatQKD at higher orbits we would need to compensate by increasing parameters such as the sending or receiving telescope's aperture and pointing accuracy.
-In Figure~\ref{fig:challenges} we see a trade-off heat-map where the satellite's transmitter telescopes aperture and pointing accuracy are varied to show how it affects the transmission for a satellite in low Earth orbit (LEO), medium Earth orbit (MEO) and geostationary orbit (GEO).
-From these trade-off calculations, we see that for orbits higher than LEO it is not sufficient to only change the satellite's parameter to achieve the transmission gain necessary for successful SatQKD.
-For higher altitudes, one would also need to improve other parameters, such as the ground telescope's aperture and pointing accuracy, and detector efficiencies.
+One approach to counter increased losses at higher orbits and ensure successful operation of SatQKD is to use ultra-bright sources capable of operating at GHz-bandwidth repetition rates~\cite{ecker2021strategies}.
+SatQKD missions typically operate with a source rate in the order of $10^8$ Hz.
+Increasing the source rate to the GHz-range and beyond requires low timing jitters that are on the sub-ns scale.
+This is possible with superconducting nanowire single-photon detectors (SNSPDs)~\cite{Holzman2019_AQT} at the expense of greater SWaP due to the requirement of cryogenic cooling.
+An alternative approach to compensating the increased loss at higher orbits is to increase parameters such as the sending or receiving telescope apertures and pointing accuracy.
+In Figure~\ref{fig:challenges} we show a trade-off heat-map where the satellite's transmitter telescopes aperture and pointing accuracy are varied to show how it affects the transmission for a satellite in LEO, MEO, and GEO.
+These trade-off calculations show that for orbits higher than LEO it is not sufficient to only change the satellite's parameter to achieve the transmission gain necessary for successful SatQKD.
+For higher altitudes, one would also need to improve other parameters, such as the ground telescope's aperture, pointing accuracy, and detector performance.